Serapion-GmbH/claire-organization-server-demo/README.md

 ### Create Environment File

-Create a .env.local file and copy the content of the `.env.example` in it:
+Create a .env.local file and copy the content of the `.env.example` into it:

 ```bash
 cp .env.example .env.local